 - a.)
-Elite Men and Women; - b.)
-Senior Men and Women; - c.)
-Team: 3 per team using combined top 3 individual times; and - d.)
+Elite Men and Women:

+- b.)
+Senior Men and Women;

+- c.)
 Mixed relay: 2 men and 2 women competing one after another in a relay format.

 8.2.
 Triathlon Continental CISM Championships and Regional CISM events:

 a.)
 HNs hosting a Continental Championship or Regional CISM event are strongly encouraged to include each of these categories.